ddc-java-10/android-project-proposal-christie274/docs/index.md

 ---
 title: My Fun Run
-description: "Log and track your runs and walks too"
+description: "Log and track your runs and walks, too!"
 layout: default
 ---